-- 1. Collect a small sample of the water to be used to fill the outdoor furnace in a clean container. - 2.
-Dip the pH test strip from the provided test kit in the water sample.
-Shake excess water off the test strip.
-Compare the color of the test strip to the chart provided to determine pH level. - If the pH level is between 6.5 and 8.0 and there are no other known water quality problems, then the outdoor furnace may be filled with this water. - 4.
+- Collect a small sample of the water to be used to fill the outdoor furnace in a clean container. - Dip a test strip from the test kit in the water sample for 1 second and remove.
+Shake off excess liquid (very important to prevent water bleed from one pad to the other).
+Compare the pH test pad to the color chart at 30 seconds. - 3.
+If the pH level is between 6.5 and 8.0 and there are no other known water quality problems, then the outdoor furnace may be filled with this water. - 4.
 Water that has a pH level of less than 6.5 or greater than 8.0, or that has other known water quality problems, should not be used to fill the furnace.
 Instead, water should be supplied from a different source.